-As Canada’s independent national energy regulator, the National Energy Board (NEB) provides access to Canada energy information as well as analyzes Canadian energy requirements and trends.
-NEB uses ENERGY 2020 as part of its modeling framework in developing its long-term, integrated energy demand and supply forecast which is detailed in its continuing Energy Futures series - Canada’s Energy Future 2018: Energy Supply and Demand Projections to 2040.
+As Canada’s independent national energy regulator, the Canada Energy Regulator (CER), formerly the National Energy Board (NEB), provides access to Canada energy information as well as analyzes Canadian energy requirements and trends.
+CER uses ENERGY 2020 as part of its modeling framework in developing its long-term, integrated energy demand and supply forecast which is detailed in its continuing Energy Futures series - Canada’s Energy Future 2021: Energy Supply and Demand Projections to 2040.

-Energy Futures 2018 was prepared by National Energy Board technical staff under the direction of Abha Bhargava (Abha.Bhargava@neb-one.gc.ca), Director, Energy Outlooks.
+Energy Futures 2021 was prepared by Canada Energy Regulator technical staff under the direction of Bryce van Sluys Director, Energy Outlooks Bryce.vanSluys@cer-rec.gc.ca

 The Pacific Northwest Power and Conservation Council (NWPCC) uses ENERGY 2020 to produce its energy demand forecast.
 The demand forecast is published in NPWCC’s Power Plan which addresses the risks to the region’s electricity future and identifies an electrical resource strategy over the next 20 years.
-NWPCC is currently working on its Eighth Northwest Power Plan, again using ENERGY 2020 for its demand forecast.
+NWPCC recently released its Eighth Northwest Power Plan, again using ENERGY 2020 for its demand forecast.